-11. Remuneration
+11. Remuneration 11a.

-lla.
 Qualitative Disclosure

-a) The bodies that oversee remuneration MTB aims to attract, retain, and motivate the best people who are cor a career with the bank, and who will perform their roles in the lon- bank.
-A vigorous and effective governance framework ensures that the clear parameters of its compensation strategy.
-MTB has a corr indifferent to all its subsidiaries, regions and business lines.All corr overseen by MTB Group HR in consultation with the Managing Director Managing Director and Deputy Managing Directors.
-The remunerat is a process driven system aligned with a structured pay-scale of growth by evaluating and anchoring the market conditions and th of cost of living.
-The remuneration and its process are finally app Directors. g-term interests of the e bank operates within aprehensive pay-scale pensation matters are ector & CEO, Additional ion and compensation and with proportionate prough the adjustment
+MTB aims to attract, retain, and motivate the best people who are committed to maintaining a career with the bank, and who will perform their roles in the longterm interests of the bank.

+A vigorous and effective governance framework ensures that the bank operates within clear parameters of its compensation strategy.
+MTB has a comprehensive pay-scale in different to all its subsidiaries, regions and business lines.
+All compensation matters are overseen by MTB Group HR in consultation with the Managing Director & CEO, Additional Managing Director and Deputy Managing Directors.
+The remuneration and compensation is a process driven system aligned with a structured pay-scale and with proportionate growth by evaluating and anchoring the market conditions and through the adjustment of cost of living.
+The remuneration and its process are finally approved by the Board of Directors.

-b) Design and Structure of Remuneration The Remuneration Policy provides the framework for the employees'remuneration of MTB and its subsidiaries, and it is governed by the board approved MTB Employee Service Rule.
+b) Design and Structure of Remuneration

+The Remuneration Policy provides the framework for the employees' remuneration of MTB and its subsidiaries, and it is governed by the Board approved MTB Employee Service Rules.
 As part of the remuneration awarded within the confines of the Remuneration Policy, fixed salary, short and long-term variable remuneration, gratuity and other benefits are being fixed.
 There is no right to deviate or derogate from this Policy except the discretion of the Board upon the recommendation from MTB GHR.

-The committee responsible for any compensation and remuneration related decisions comprising the following executives:
+The committee is responsible for any compensation and remuneration related decisions comprising with the following executives:

-Kontanoration Designation As
+Designation As

 Managing Director & CEO Chairman

 Additional Managing Director Member

 All Deputy Managing Directors Members

 MTB Group Head of HR Member Secretary

-c) Performance and Pay- nature and type of measures The bank uses objective based performance management system.
+c) Performance and Pay-nature and type of measures

+The bank uses objective based performance management system.
 The employees of the bank set objectives on the basis of the job description /assignment at the beginning of the year.
 Mid-year review is conducted to ascertain the progress report.
 Finally, performances of the employees are evaluated at the end of the year.
 Despite all the employees get a fixed monthly remuneration and equal proportion of annual growth, the performance bonus for employees is linked to the overall performance of the individual and the bank.

 Variable remuneration is related to performance and consists primarily of the annual performance bonus.
 As part of rewarding annual bonus, employees' individual performances in achieving the bank's operational and financial objectives are considered.

-The cluster heads and divisional/departmental heads recommend Incentive Bonus for employees working under their supervision.
-All recommendations are examined and evaluated by a committee known as Bonus Committee.
+The Heads of the respective division/department recommend for Incentive Bonus to the employees working under their supervision.
+All recommendations are examined and evaluated by a committee known as MTB Bonus Committee.
 The structure of the committee is as under:

-d) Variable remuneration Designation As
+d) Variable remuneration

+Designation As

 Senior most Additional Managing Director Chairman

 All Deputy Managing Directors Members

 MTB Group Head of HR Member Secretary

 MTB Group Head of Internal Control & Compliance Member

-MTB Group Chief Financial Officer The remuneration is a combination of fixed pay and variable p higher at senior levels than that of junior levels.
-Member Day.
-The variable pay is
+MTB Group Chief Financial Officer Member

+The remuneration is a combination of fixed pay and variable pay.
+The variable pay is higher at senior levels than that of junior levels.
-11b.
-Quantitative Disclosure

-a) Number of employees received variable remuneration award Total amount of BDT 4,390,000(approximate) was disbursed to 13(thirteen) employees as variable remuneration award for the year 2021.
+Number of employees a) received variable remuneration award

+Total amount of BDT 861,395.00 (Eight Lac Sixty One Thousand Three Hundred Ninety Five) only was disbursed to 34 (Thirty Four) employees as variable remuneration award for the year 2022.

-b) Total amount of severance payment Total amount of BDT 223,470,000 (approximate) was disbursed to 96 outgoing employees as severance payment for the year 2021 at the time of releasing them from the service of the bank.
+b) Total amount of severance payment

+Total amount of BDT 352,424,203.00 (Thirty Five Crore Twenty Four Lac Twenty Four Thousand Two Hundred Three) only was disbursed to 258 (Two Hundred Fifty Eight) outgoing employees as severance payment for the year 2022 at the time of releasing them from the service of the bank.